opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

 .. note::

-    If you are using Linux or Mac OS X as your development OS, your local repository is ~/.m2/repository.
-For other platforms the local repository location will vary.
+    For Linux or Mac OS X development operating systems, the default local repository is ~/.m2/repository.
+For other platforms, the default local repository location varies.

-Building an example module
+Building an Example module
 --------------------------

-To develop an app perform the following steps.
+Perform the following steps to develop an app:

 1. Create an *Example* project using Maven and an archetype called the *opendaylight-startup-archetype*.
-If you are downloading this project for the first time, then it will take sometime to pull all the code from the remote repository.
+For first time downloads, this project will take some time to pull all the code from the remote repository.

     .. code:: shell